 Description

-At the top of the stairs is a viewing platform which projects from the face of the tower, all four sides of the tower are open at this level.
-Above, the tower continues in solid brickwork, with a large clock-face on each side.
-The clock faces are formed of a white steel ring with black chapters and white steel hands.
-The tower is capped by a shallow pitched roof.
+At the top of the stairs, there is a viewing platform that projects from the tower, with all four sides open at this level.
+Above this, the tower continues with solid brickwork featuring a large clock face on each side.
+The clock faces consist of a white steel ring with black numbers and white steel hands.
+The tower is topped with a shallow pitched roof.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.